drupalprojects/decisions/README.txt

   * instant runoff voting
   * allocation voting (aka "scoring")
   * etc.
-* optional quorum validation
+* optional quorum validation (TODO)
 * variable quorum conditions (concensus, 50% + 1, 2/3 +1, etc.)
-* variable closing conditions (time limit vs. first past the post vs. quorum)
+* variable closing conditions (time limit vs. first past the post vs. quorum) (TODO)
-* delegatable votes
+* delegatable votes (TODO)
-* weightable (allow weighting of votes to reflect, for example, role, karma, or impact-of-decision-on-user)
+* weightable (allow weighting of votes to reflect, for example, role, karma, or impact-of-decision-on-user) (TODO)
-* spoilable votes
+* spoilable votes (TODO)
-* notifications
+* notifications (TODO)
+* when allowing all users with an account on the site to vote, avoid having users stuff the ballot box by not allowing votes from user accounts created after the poll was created (although they can be added manually)
 * ... and a whole lot more that we'll come up with

 Installation